hyperonecom/h1-cli/docs/website.md

 ## h1 website tag delete

-Delete a tag of website
+Delete a tag of Website

 ### Syntax